goxr3plus/java-google-speech-api/README.md

 ### Description
 This project is designed to be simple and efficient, using the speech engines created by Google to provide functionality for parts of the API.
 Essentially, it is an API written in Java, including a recognizer, synthesizer, and a microphone capture utility.
 The project uses Google services for the synthesizer and recognizer.
 While this requires an Internet connection, it provides a complete, modern, and fully functional speech API in Java.

 ### Features
 This project is separated on 3 parts :

 **1)** Google Speech Recognition based on Chromium Speech API (which is free with restrictions for commercial applications) through [GSpeechDuplex.java]( java-google-speech-api/src/main/java/com/darkprograms/speech/recognizer/GSpeechDuplex.java)

+     - Microphone Capture API is used (Wrapped around the current Java API for simplicity)
+     - Converts WAVE files from microphone input to FLAC (using existing API, see CREDITS)
+     - Retrieves Response from Google, including confidence score and text

+   ##### Keep in mind that:
    >It doesn't currently support the new official [Google Cloud Speech API](https://cloud.google.com/speech/)(which is also free but for a certain amount of words)

    >The new Google Cloud Speech API is not supported yet but you can see [here](https://cloud.google.com/speech/docs/reference/libraries#client-libraries-usage-java) the official Alpha Library from supported by Google